GistPin-Org/gistpin-API/README.md

-# GistPin Backend
+# Gist API

-The backend API and on-chain indexer for GistPin.
+The backend API and on-chain indexer for Gist.
 This service is the bridge between your clients (web + mobile) and both the Stellar/Soroban blockchain and the Postgres database.

 ---